 Our modification only requires the use of the red and white wires that are already connected.
 You do not need to disconnect them to complete this mod.

 Solder your switch as shown in Figure 1.
-Your toggle switch may have more or less lugs, but it will still solder the same way.
+Your toggle switch may have more or fewer lugs, but it will still solder the same way.

-Splitting Seymour Duncan Hot Rails with a toggle switch is not very challenging, and it can really benefit you with some new tones.
-If you have more than one Seymour Duncan Hot Rails pickup, you can split them all the same way by adding a toggle switch and running a ground wire to the back of the volume pot.
+Coil splitting Seymour Duncan Hot Rails with a toggle switch is not very challenging, and it can really benefit you with some new tones.
+If you have more than one Seymour Duncan Hot Rails pickup, you can split them all the same way, by adding a toggle switch and running a ground wire to the back of the volume pot.

 If you can install toggle switches into the pickguard, or even the guitar body itself and make them look nice, you’re ahead of the game.
-We usually recommend using push-pull pots to split the humbuckers because you don’t need to make any permanent changes to the guitar.
-However, using toggle switches allows you to use those controls for other modifications down the line, and guitars with a lot of switches can look cool.
+We usually recommend using push-pull pots to split the humbuckers because it doesn’t require making any permanent changes to the guitar.
+However, using toggle switches allows you to use those controls for other modifications down the line.
+And besides, guitars with a lot of switches can look cool.